Ncookiez/Ncookiez/README.md

 I'm currently building WeaverFi!
 Check it out [here](https://github.com/WeaverFi).

-Maybe take a look at the documentation I maintain for Snowball [here](https://docs.snowball.network).
+Maybe take a look at some documentation I wrote for Snowball [here](https://docs.snowball.network).

 Or have a stroll around my contribution history to find various open-source projects and DAO contributions.
 And never come back.